 Tips for Training Employees

 Being in the field of training and development can be a challenging job.
-In most companies, the Human Resources Department is tasked to oversee the professional development and growth of the employees.
+In most companies, the Human Resources Department is tasked to oversee the professional development plan and growth of the employees.
 In order to maximize training given, it would be good for facilitators and mediators to keep in mind the following tips:

 How to Create an Employee Training Proposal